 Collision, Comprehensive, Rental and Towing Insurance in Texas

-The Law Office of Doug Goyen represents people who have been involved in car accident injury cases who need a Dallas accident lawyer, including helping the with their property damage on their automobile as part of our representation of your injury claim.
+The Law Office of Doug Goyen represents people who have been involved in car accident injury cases who need a car wreck accident attorney, including helping the with their property damage on their automobile as part of our representation of your injury claim.
 Typically this is not the area that is in dispute in an auto personal injury case, but sometimes it can be part of what is disputed.

 Information on getting your vehicle fixed: What are the rules with regard to getting my vehicle fixed (property damage), what is the insurance to repair a vehicle?
 It depends, if you can show the other person is at fault in the collision, and there is no dispute regarding liability, you can go through the other driver’s auto insurance (if he has any).